-- Hold the barrel pointing in a safe position and tilt the buttstock upward. - To check whether the locking lever is closed, apply light pressure to the left.
+- Hold barrel set pointing in a safe position and tilt the buttstock upward.
+The breech block engages in the barrel and is locked by the breech wedge. - To check whether the locking lever is closed, apply light pressure to the left.
 Otherwise, disengaging from safe position (cocking) of the rifle will not be possible, for safety reasons. - Mainly in new rifles, some force has to be exerted in order to close the locking lever.
 This is due to the tight, precise fits.
 The wedge "pulls".